radicle-dev/infra/README.md

 1. Create a new symmetric key in the GCP KMS.
 2. Grant the `cloudkms.cryptoKeyEncrypterDecrypter` IAM role to all contributors who should be able to view / modify the secrets.
-3. Grant the `cloudkms.cryptoKeyDecrypter` IAM role to the `buildkite-agent` service account.
+3. Grant the `cloudkms.cryptoKeyDecrypter` IAM role to the `buildkite-agent@opensourcecoin.iam.gserviceaccount.com` service account.
 4. Create a `.sops.yaml` file at the root of the repository, which specifies the GCP KMS key to use for encrypting / decrypting the `.buildkite/secrets.yaml` file.
 See [sops documentation](https://github.com/mozilla/sops#using-sops-yaml-conf-to-select-kms-pgp-for-new-files)